 Schools often apply to gain specialized accreditation for specific areas of study, departments, or degree programs.
-Enrolling in an accredited program can make you more marketable to employers and affect your career growth over the long term.
+Enrolling in an accredited master's in analytics program can make you more marketable to employers and affect your career growth over the long term.

 The following organizations offer specialized accreditation for online analytics programs: